TheLonerD/shifterdx/DeusEx/Readme.txt

 	to pick up the items as normal.
 This currently only applies to trash cans, mailboxes, and wicker baskets.

-	 - Implemented a new bit of compatibility code for the various demo versions of the game.
-The only thing this code does is check to make sure that the Intro cinematic has started up after the "Start" button is pressed in the New Game screen.
-If after a second it hasn't, the game will automatically progress to the first mission.
-This should allow Shifter to work correctly with the demo version of the game, but without any of the unpleasant side-effects from my last attempts.

 	 - Added a tiny bit of code so you can't accidentally step on Cats and Cleaner Bots, subsequently killing/destroying them.
 I mean, JC isn't THAT freakin' clumsy.